Businesses welcome ‘step change’ towards public investment

 Groups call on next government to provide ongoing support to help post-Covid survival

-Fianna Fáil leader Micheal Martin leaves Government Buildings after a programme for government is finalised.
-Photograph: Dara Mac Donaill / The Irish Times
+Fianna Fáil leader Micheál Martin leaves Government Buildings after the finalisation of the programme for government.
+Photograph: Dara Mac Dónaill

 “Increased investment in rail, bus, Luas and cycling infrastructure has the potential to transform quality of life in Dublin and Ireland’s other cities.
 This needs to be combined with an ambitious and concerted focus on the delivery on new housing to meet urban demand.